-The Department of Legal Studies offers general preparation and concentration in specific areas of the law for those interested in becoming paralegals or in pursuing other careers in law.
+The Department of Legal Studies offers excellent preparation for those interested in pursuing a career in the field of law.

 The Department of Legal Studies offers a major in legal studies and a minor in legal studies.
 We also offer a certificate in paralegal studies.
 The legal studies major and paralegal studies certificate are approved by the American Bar Association.
 The minor is not designed to prepare a student for a career as a paralegal, and has not been approved by the American Bar Association.
-A paralegal is not licensed to practice law and works under a lawyers' supervision.
+Paralegals may not provide legal services directly to the public except as permitted by law.

-According to the U.S. Department of Labor Statistics, “Employment of paralegals and legal assistants is projected to grow 17 percent from 2012 to 2022, faster than the average for all occupations. . . .This occupation attracts many applicants, and competition for jobs will be strong.
-Experienced, formally trained paralegals with strong computer and database management skills should have the best job prospects.
-In addition, many firms will prefer paralegals with experience and specialization in high-demand practice areas.”
+U.S. Department of Labor Statistics: “Employment of paralegals and legal assistants is projected to grow 15 percent from 2016 to 2026, much faster than the average for all occupations.
+Formally trained paralegals with strong computer and database management skills should have the best job prospects.”

 The Mount’s Legal Studies Program is approved by the American Bar Association, through its Standing Committee on Paralegals, whose “mission is to improve the American system of justice by establishing ABA standards for the education of paralegals and by promoting attorneys' professional, effective and ethical utilization of paralegals.”